 The student maintenance loan is intended to cover your day to day livings costs, but many students are finding that this money is simply not enough to cover their expenses.

-The maintenance loan is a means tested loan, which means that if your parents earn more than £62,187 you can only get the minimum loan of £ £3,928 per year and you don’t have to be doing a degree in Maths to realise that is not going to cover all your living expenses!
+The maintenance loan is a means tested loan, which means that if your parents earn more than £58,222 you can only get the minimum loan of £3,410 per year and you don’t have to be doing a degree in Maths to realise that is not going to cover all your living expenses!
 If they earn more than £68,977, you do not get anything.

 The fact that amount of maintenance loan is based on parental income is due to the assumption that parents will support their child financially through their studies, but the amount given is not based on how much the parents do provide.
 For many parents this additional expenditure is just not possible and the student is left to make up the shortfall between the loan and the actual cost of living at university.